haiku/website/content/guides/virtualizing/qemu.md

 ![QtEmuNewAccelerator](/files/guides/virtualizing/qemu/06_QtEmu_new_accelerator.png)

-But if it is not, or if you are unsure, uncheck the HAXM option, then move to the TCG tab, and enable TCG here.
+But if it is not, or if you are unsure, uncheck the HAXM option, then move to the TCG tab, and enable TCG.

 ![QtEmuNewAcceleratorTCG](/files/guides/virtualizing/qemu/07_QtEmu_new_accelerator_TCG.png)